Small Claims Court For Michigan Car Accident: What You Need To Know

 - The car or truck damage is not covered by insurance.
 (MCL 500.3135(3)(e))

-- The dollar value of the money damages being sought in the mini tort lawsuit equals the cost for repairing the accident-related car or truck damage, but does not exceed the maximum mini tort recovery amount which will increase from $1,000 to $3,000 for motor vehicle collisions after July 1, 2020.
+- The dollar value of the money damages being sought in the mini tort lawsuit equals the cost for repairing the accident-related car or truck damage, but does not exceed the maximum mini tort recovery amount which is $3,000 for motor vehicle collisions that occur after July 1, 2020.
 (MCL 500.3135(3)(e))

 Evidence to prove a mini tort claim in small claims court for a Michigan car accident